 Definition Tax

 A tax is an enforced levy imposed upon a taxpayer by a governmental organization to fund various public expenditures.
-A failure to pay, along with evasion of or resistance to taxation, is punishable by law.
+Failing to pay, evading, or resisting taxation can lead to significant penalties under the law.
+In many cases, businesses and individuals facing tax disputes seek structured approaches to resolve their tax liabilities, ensuring compliance while reducing financial risks.

 It is a levy or the amount of money that we pay to the State, the autonomous community, and the municipality.
 The obligatory nature of taxes is liable for legal persons.
 These contribute to public finances, finance the expenses of the State, and other entities, as well as public services.